defi-wonderland/design-docs/protocol/fee-splitter.md

 To calculate the share to send to the `revenueShareRecpient`, it will get the `grossRevenue` (the sum of all vaults revenue) and the `netRevenue` (fees collected only from `SequencerFeeVault`, `OperatorFeeVault`, and `BaseFeeVault`).
 Then, the amount to transfer to it will be the higher value between 2.5% of the `grossRevenue` and 15% of the `netRevenue` — setting the remaining balance as the amount to transfer to `remainderRecipient`.

+## Upgrade Path

+Given the optional nature of this system, it's important that chain operators have a clear, easy, and deterministic way to either upgrade to use the `FeeSplitter` from the very beginning or to opt not to use it with the option to easily integrate to the system at a later point.

+We make use of the Superchain-Ops tool, which allows defining tasks that are easily repeated and verified.
+Two new task templates are included:

+1. `RevenueShareUpgradePath` which allows all the necessary contracts to be deployed on L2, using OptimismPortal's `depositTransaction` function.
+The operators can configure the task to suit their needs when opting-in or just performing minimal system deployments if opting out for later use.

+2. `LateOptInRevenueShare` this template allows chain operators to start using the fee splitting mechanism in case they initially opted out of it.
+It's highly configurable and allows them to quickly set up the infrastructure with their own `SharesCalculator` if needed.

+With the introduction of these two templates, operators can deploy and configure the contracts in a way that is less prone to errors than executing one transaction at a time for contract deployments and configuration, and has the advantage of not requiring a Network Upgrade Transaction.

 ### Resource Usage

 - Compared to current “vault → L1 withdrawal” flows, this adds an extra step at disbursement time with the `FeeSplitter` as intermediate, which incurs higher gas consumption.